hashicorp/terraform-provider-aws/website/docs/r/subnet.html.markdown

 ## Import

-Import Subnets using the `subnet id`.
+Import subnets using the subnet `id`.
 For example:

 ```
 $ terraform import aws_subnet.public_subnet subnet-9d4a7b6c